 We travelled to various locations of Northern and Southern Vietnam between December 25, 2019 and January 5, 2020.
 During these 12 days we fell in love with the country – the landscapes, the people, the culture and the flavours.
 We have already written about Vietnamese cuisine and you can read about it in our blog ‘Flavours of Vietnam’.
 We covered Tam Coc, Halong Bay and Hanoi in Northern Vietnam from December 25 to 31 and then travelled to Ninh Thuan, Phan Thiet and Saigon in Southern Vietnam from December 31 to January 5, for the rest of the trip.

-While we love travelling in trains and travelling through beautiful Vietnam in an overnight train was quiet a tempting option for us, we had to let it go due to the paucity of time.
+While we love travelling in trains and travelling through beautiful Vietnam in an overnight train was quite a tempting option for us, we had to let it go due to the paucity of time.
 The best option thus, was flying.
 Next, because of the complexity of our itinerary, we had to choose between flying to Nha Trang or Saigon from Hanoi (more on this to come in the detailed blog on our Vietnam trip).

 After weighing in on all pros and cons we decided to fly into Nha Trang.
 Next, we had to pick the airline.
 The airlines that operate direct flights between Hanoi and Nha Trang are Vietnam Airlines, Vietjet Air and Bamboo Airways.
 Each of these airlines have multiple flights plying through the day.

 We had read a lot about the long check-in queues at the major Vietnamese airports.
 To avoid that we decided to book our tickets in Business Class.
 Vietjet Air does not have a Business Class in their flights, so they were out of the question.
 We were left with choosing between Vietnam Airlines and Bamboo Airways.